blutz/db-training-w17/projects/project2.md

 **Due Saturday, October 22, 2016 @ 5:00pm**
 * Send me a link to your team's code.
 (GitHub is preferred.)
-* Individually, send me a brief status report, describing challenges you faced, things you learned, resources you used, and what you want to learn next.
+* Individually, send me a brief status report, describing challenges you faced, things you learned, resources you used, and what you want to learn in the next training.